Humans as Occupational Beings 1 (10308.2)

 Specific Readings, Websites and Journals

-A list of recommended websites and journal articles will be uploaded to Canvas over the period of the unit.
+A list of recommended websites and journal articles will be uploaded to Canvas throughout the unit.

 Submission of assessment items